O1ahmad/ansible-role-openssh/README.md

 - cryptographic key path located on local controller to be copied to target machine on behalf of designated *user-account*

 `[ssh_config : user_identities : {user-account} :] dest: <key-file-name>` (**default**: *None*)
-- name of key-file to be copied to target machine
+- name of destination key-file to be copied to target machine

 ##### Example